Where do I start if I want to become specialized in behavior?

 Do behavior technicians have the same job opportunities as other technicians?

 The job possibilities for behavior technicians are infinite.
-The following is a list of just some of the areas where behavior technicians can play a key role: private practice, large animal, small animal, exotic animal, animal welfare, research, education, pet training, zoological, wildlife, animal therapy and support dog work.
+The following is a list of just some of the areas where behavior technicians can play a key role: private practice, large animal, small animal, exotic animal, animal welfare, research, education, academia, shelter medicine, pet training, zoological, wildlife, animal therapy and support dog work.

 Can veterinary technicians from countries outside the United States achieve “specialty status?”